efmkoene/divergence_method_figures/README.md

 # divergence_method_figures
-Software to reproduce the figures for "On the theory of the divergence method for quantifying source emissions from satellite observations"
+Jupyter notebooks to reproduce the figures for "On the theory of the divergence method for quantifying source emissions from satellite observations"